 Siobhain: When the going gets tough, find someone to work through it together and nurture your tribe.
 Our lovely customers' kind words, support and friendly faces have kept us going, and it makes such a difference being able to connect, and knowing that what we're doing is helping.
 In terms of our partnership, mutual support has absolutely made the difference.
 This can be a brutal, fickle industry at the best of times, so there is definitely strength in solidarity.

 Jess: I personally have loved running our business during COVID.
 I’ve been able to work from home, which I have never done before.
 Yes, it has been tricky to do this working around 3 children but that's the beauty of running your own business and having a partnership.
 You can pick and choose when you want to work.
 If I couldn’t teach one day, Siobhain was able to teach instead and vice versa.
-It has been an absolute dream running a business this way.
+It has been an absolute dream to run a business this way.

 TeamUp has provided a powerful, easy to use booking and communication platform so vital right now.
 We love the control it gives us!
 I could play with it for hours!!